InfraLore/make_for_devops/chapters/01-why_make.md

 ### The Knowledge Transfer Problem

 Let's examine a typical knowledge transfer scenario.
-Your senior platform engineer, Marcus, is going on parental leave.
+Your senior platform engineer, Aubrey, is going on parental leave.
 He's spent three years building and refining your deployment infrastructure.
 He sits down to document everything for his backup:

-**Day 1**: Marcus creates a comprehensive Google Doc titled "Deployment Procedures."
+**Day 1**: Aubrey creates a comprehensive Google Doc titled "Deployment Procedures."
 It's 47 pages long and covers everything from basic deploys to disaster recovery.
 It takes him two full days to write, pulling from memory, old tickets, and his personal notes.